roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   "What do you say, slut," he asked.

   Hollie winced at those damning words.
 That is exactly how she felt.
 She was his slut.
-Report_Story #2